ChiCubed/InformaticsNotes/chapter4.md

 ## Self-Balancing Binary Search Tree

-A Self-Balancing Binary Search Tree (SBBST) is a binary tree which can be used for search operations.
+A Self-Balancing Binary Search Tree (SBBST) is a binary tree which can be used for search operations, and often ensures $$O(log N)$$ complexity.
+A search may be performed by performing a simple binary search over the nodes.

 There are two significant implementations of SBBSTs, AVL trees and Red-Black trees.
 Generally an AVL tree is preferable when there are more queries than updates, and vice versa for a Red-Black tree.